kierenadkins/Software-Architecture/docs/decisions/0005-Architecture-Style-Decision.md

 ## Decision Outcome

-Chosen option: "Layered using clean architecture with Data Centric Princables Of CQRS and OpenAPI  Rest API", because

-After some inital research i believe that the propsed architecture will excell in my non-functional requirements of Scalability, Security, Avalaibility and performance.
-Firstly it will offer scalability by allowing each layer to be independently scaled to meet high levels of traffic, allowing us to efficiently allocate resources where they are needed, eg bossting the presentation layer to handle a surge in use.
-In terms of security we can add security to each layer independantly, this can include Authentication, Authorization, Data encryption and Input validation to their respective layer boosting secruity of the whole system.
-While availability can not be gareenteed, clean architecture boosts testability to ensure that we are able to seiftly identify and address any issues.
-This alongside designing each layer to be designed to reduce redundancy and fault tolerance and using load balancers should help us minimize downtime and achieve the non-functional requirement. lastly in terms of performance by using cqrs we can enable efficient read/write seperation, simplifed intergration and thus enchance system performance

-Usability And Accessibility will be implemente on the frontend.
+Chosen option: "Layered", because
+For the visa processing system we need to ensure that our non-functional requirements are met.
+In terms of our backend we want to know that we can scale, have security messures and have good performance.
+Layered architecture can offer us two out of the three along with many other benefits such as Modularity, flexibility, testability and reusability which is crucial for a complex system that is global.

+By splitting our application into layers we are able to follow separation of concerns and divide our functionality accross layers which will help our system be more readable.
+In terms of our non-functional requirements we are able to quickly add additional logic to the system easily(scalable) but we are also able to actually scale each layer independtly while running for example "The infrastructure layer may be easily scaled horizontally by adding additional instances."
+(Khan, 2023b)

+Additionally we are able to secure our layers independently by using "multi-layered security" which "is the best way to protect your organization from cyber attacks"(What Is Multi-Layered Security?, n.d.)  this can include Authentication, Authorization, Data encryption and Input validation to their respective layer boosting secruity of the whole system

+This alongside designing each layer to be designed to reduce redundancy and fault tolerance and using load balancers should help us minimize downtime and achieve the non-functional requirement

+We will use Rest Apis in the api layer to connect our backend to whatever frontend we want.

 ### Consequences

-* Good, because it meets non-functional requirements
+* Good, because it meets our scability and secruity non-functional requirements
-* Good, because the software will be testable and maintanable and easier to read.
-* Good as it will follow domain driven design principles making it well suited for the project
+* Good, because it offers additional benefits such as testability which will ensure our system is bug free
-* Bad, because Clean architecture can be more complex and might introduce a steeper learning curve for developers
+* Bad, because performance can be hinded due to data being passed around layers
-* Bad, because there is extra overhead and boiler plate code slowing down development
+* Bad, because it can have additional complexity if there are to many layers

 ## More Information

+Khan, S. M. A. (2023b, June 14).
+Layered architecture used in software development.
+DEV Community. https://dev.to/sardarmudassaralikhan/layered-architecture-used-in-software-development-8jd

+What is Multi-Layered Security? (n.d.).
+Druva. https://www.druva.com/glossary/multi-layered-security#:~:text=In%20ideal%20circumstances%2C%20a%20multi,a%20layered%20approach%20is%20complexity.